 It’s simple, right?

 We set up a poll, made sure that we asked the right kind of questions, and let the responses roll in.
 And, to get responses we always start with a simple "Yes/No" type question.
-Starting with a simple 2 choice question is effective because the poll doesn't come off as a huge time commitment.
-After the first question is answered with one click, then we ask more detailed ones (open-ended).
+Starting with a simple 2-choice question is effective because the survey doesn't come off as a huge time commitment.
+After the first question is answered with one click, we ask more detailed ones (open-ended).
 This method will help you get responses because a lot of people feel the need to finish what they start (this is called "escalation of commitment").

-The responses we get from our polls are helping us understand our users and get insight into the type of content they want to see us produce (like, this post you’re reading).
-To give you an idea of the type of responses you might get from your polls, take a look at some of the responses we received from our blog page poll:
+The responses we get from our surveys are helping us understand our users and get insight into the type of content they want to see us produce (like this post you’re reading).
+To give you an idea of the type of responses you might get from your surveys, take a look at some of the responses we received from our blog page survey:

 Now it's time to organize all those responses in a way that helps you understand your users as a whole.